Below are the links for the LinkedIn job postings:

 - Apprentice Engineer II - Technical Services Analyst

-Review the job descriptions above.
-Note that Apprentice Engineer II and Apprentice Engineer III are distinct and different roles; please identify the role(s) you feel are the best fit and apply accordingly.
+- Review the job descriptions above.
+Please identify the role(s) you feel are the best fit and apply accordingly.

-- Submit application during the next acceptance period.
-August application period is now closed; dates for the next period are not yet confirmed.
+- Submit your application during the next posting date on December 9, 2019.
+The roles will be posted for about 24 hours starting approximately 9am PST on December 9th.
 Based on high volume of interest, we will not be able to review all applications.
 However, all applicants within this period will have an equal likelihood of review (i.e. applications will not be reviewed on a first come first serve basis).
 Direct links to the application will be listed here once opened.

 During the hiring process, candidates should expect:

 Essay Application: Candidates will submit responses to three application questions to apply to the program.
-A recruiter will contact you if your application is moving forward to schedule an onsite interview.
+A recruiter will contact you if your application is moving forward for initial application review.

-Coding Challenge: If selected for onsite interviews, candidates will be asked to complete and submit an independent coding challenge prior to the onsite interview.
+Coding Challenge: If selected for onsite interviews following initial application review, candidates will be asked to complete and submit an independent coding challenge prior to the onsite interview.